• Home/Blog

 Man Ray's missing "Gift"

-A seies done on pages I found in the garbage at a school that I was teaching at.
+A series done on pages concerning HANDWRITING I found in the garbage at a school that I was teaching at.

-I have always been fascinated by the paintings of Max Ernst discovered under the wallpaper of the poet Paul Eluard's house
+I have always been fascinated by the paintings on walls by Max Ernst discovered under the wallpaper of the home of the poet Paul Eluard.

 Copyright © 2025 David Verba Gallery - All Rights Reserved.